-The Federal Ministry of Climate Action, Environment, Energy, Mobility, Innovation and Technology (Federal Ministry of Climate Action - BMK) in coordination with the Federal Ministry of Social Affairs, Health, Care and Consumer Protection (BMSGPK) are responsible for decisions on protective measures in case of a nuclear/radiological emergency.
-In addition, a coordinating mechanism, the National Crisis and Disaster Protection Management Board, with representatives of all involved ministries and Provinces will be activated.
+The Federal Ministry of Sustainability and Tourism (BMNT) in coordination with the Federal Ministry of Work, Social Affairs, Health and Consumer Protection (BMASGK) are responsible for decisions on protective measures in case of a nuclear/radiological emergency.
+In addition a coordinating mechanism, the National Crisis and Disaster Protection Management Board, with representatives of all involved ministries and Provinces will be activated.

-BMK is responsible for the operation of Decision Support Systems and the Austrian Radiation Early Warning System, which includes measurement data from the exchange with neighboring countries.
-Sampling and laboratory measurements are activated by BMK and BMSGPK.
+BMNT is responsible for the operation of Decision Support Systems and the Austrian Radiation Early Warning System, which includes measurement data from the exchange with neighboring countries.
+Sampling and laboratory measurements are activated by BMNT and BMASGK.